Here’s a list of random questions and their answers pertaining to the kitchen (cooking, baking, ingredients, etc.).

 - Can bacon grease be frozen?
 Yes bacon grease can be frozen for future use (just chisel or scrape off the amount you need and toss it in the pan).
 But unless you have a steady supply of bacon grease on hand that you can’t use up fast enough, I would just keep it in the refrigerator.
 Pour off cooled bacon grease into a thick glass jar or mug and refrigerate, topping it up with fresh bacon grease as you have it.
 Refrigerated bacon grease lasts for months and months with no problem.
 If bacon grease goes rancid, you’ll smell it–toss the lot.

 - How long does olive oil last?
 How do I store it?
 Olive oil will last for about two years, if it goes rancid there will be a smell to it.
-Store olive oil in a cool, dark place.
-No need to refrigerate it but if you do, you’ll notice that the oil will get cloudy and solidify.
-If this happens, remove the bottle of olive oil from the fridge and leave at room temperature–it will return to its normal state.
+Store in a cool, dark place.
+No need to refrigerate it but if you do, you’ll notice that it will get cloudy and solidify.
+If this happens, remove the bottle from the fridge and leave at room temperature–it will return to its normal state.

 - How do I measure baking pans to see what size they are?
 Measure from inside edge to inside edge.